kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

         return contentOffset
     }

-This works as expected - you can download The Bad Swift 2.2 project by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5b2b2ee8c83df753f87bab4254cefa581bd8270c).
+This works as expected - you can download The Bad project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5b2b2ee8c83df753f87bab4254cefa581bd8270c).

 ## The Good